Professor John Nacey Recognised In The Queen’s Birthday Honours 2020

 Press Release – Research for Life

-Research For Life (RFL) Board member and Immediate Past Chairman, Professor John Nacey has been recognised in the Queens Birthday Honours 2020, being made a Companion of the New Zealand Order of Merit (CNZM).
-Research For Lifes current chairman …
+Professor John Nacey, Research For Life Research For Life (RFL) Board member and Immediate Past Chairman, Professor John Nacey has been recognised in the Queens Birthday Honours 2020, being made a Companion of the New Zealand Order of Merit (CNZM). …

 Research For Life (RFL) Board member and Immediate Past Chairman, Professor John Nacey has been recognised in the Queen’s Birthday Honours 2020, being made a Companion of the New Zealand Order of Merit (CNZM).